kirelagin/django-orderedmodel/README.md

 `django-orderedmodel` -- orderable models for [Django](http://www.djangoproject.com/)
 ========================================================

-`django-orderedmodel` intends to help you create Django models which can be moved up/down (or left/right) with respect to each other.
+`django-orderedmodel` helps you create Django models that can be moved up/down with respect to each other.

 How to use